node-inspector/node-inspector/readme.md

 ### Debugging

-(NEW) There are two ways to use node-inspector.
+There are two ways to use node-inspector.
 First I'll describe the easy way.
 As an example lets debug test/hello.js, from the root project directory (node-inspector)

 1. start the inspector like this: